 Individuals with medical problems may consider using warning devices that provide audible and visual signals for carbon monoxide concentrations under 30 PPM.

-This alarm will only indicate the presence of carbon monoxide and/or propane gas at the sensor.
-These toxic gases may be present in other areas of the motorhome.
+This alarm will only indicate the presence of carbon monoxide gas at the sensor.
+Carbon monoxide gas may be present in other areas.